To learn more about the Privacy Shield program, and to view our certification, please visit https://www.privacyshield.gov/.

-When V12 acts as a processor on behalf of its clients, the policies outlined below apply to all data processing operations concerning personal information that has been transferred from the EU to the United States.
+When V12 acts as a processor on behalf of its clients, the policies outlined below apply to all data processing operations concerning personal information that has been transferred from the EU and the UK to the United States.

-Before starting any processing on behalf of V12’s clients, V12 will enter into a processing contract with the EU data controller responsible for the personal information pursuant to the applicable EU Member State Data Protection law.
-The processing contract ensures that the EU data controller will be in compliance with the Member State Data Protection law.
+Before starting any processing on behalf of V12’s clients, V12 will enter into a processing contract with the EU and the UK data controller responsible for the personal information pursuant to the applicable EU Member State Data Protection law and the UK Data Protection Law.
+The processing contract ensures that the EU data controller and the UK data controller will be in compliance with the Member State and UK Data Protection law.

-Any information V12’s client (acting as the EU controller) identifies as sensitive will be treated accordingly.
+Any information V12’s client (acting as the EU or UK controller) identifies as sensitive will be treated accordingly.

 The processing contract will also specify that the processing will be carried out with appropriate data security measures.
 V12 has in place measures to protect personal information from loss, misuse, unauthorized access, disclosure, alteration and destruction.

-Prior to the transfer of any non-public personal information from the EU to the United States, V12 requires contractual confirmation from the EU controller from whom V12 acquired the information that the personal data has been provided to V12 in accordance with the applicable EU Member State Data Protection law, thereby ensuring the data subjects have been provided with proper notice regarding how their personal data will be used.
+Prior to the transfer of any non-public personal information from the EU and the UK to the United States, V12 requires contractual confirmation from the EU controller and the UK controller from whom V12 acquired the information that the personal data has been provided to V12 in accordance with the applicable EU Member State and UK Data Protection law, thereby ensuring the data subjects have been provided with proper notice regarding how their personal data will be used.
 In addition, when personal data is collected directly from data subjects, V12 provides the data subject with notice regarding the manner and circumstances in which the personal data will be used and transferred to third parties.

-Prior to the transfer of any non-public personal information from the EU to the United States, V12 requires contractual confirmation from the EU controller from whom V12 acquired the information that the personal data has been collected in accordance with applicable EU member State Data Protection law, thereby ensuring the data subjects have been provided with the proper choice regarding how their personal data may be used.
+Prior to the transfer of any non-public personal information from the EU and the UK to the United States, V12 requires contractual confirmation from the EU and UK controller from whom V12 acquired the information that the personal data has been collected in accordance with applicable EU Member State Data Protection and UK law, thereby ensuring the data subjects have been provided with the proper choice regarding how their personal data may be used.

 Accountability for Onward Transfer